tshanedc/bikesharing_finalproject/README.md

 9. Create a table listing the ratio of trips done by 'Member' users over the all trips by each day of week.
     - Refer to the `Table7_member_trips.csv` and `Table8_casual_trips.csv` files and figure out the ratio of `Member` users by each day of week.
     - Output the resulted dataframe as `Table10_dayofweek_ratio.csv` file.

+10. Create a table listing the bike stations and their ratio of 'Member' usage for each day of week.
+    - Refer to the `Table7_member_trips.csv` and `Table8_casual_trips.csv` files and calculate the number of `Member` usages and `Casual` usages for each bike station on each day of week.
+    - Utilize the calculated dataframes and output a new dataframe with columns of `startsstationnumber`, `weekday`, and the `ratio` of `Member` usage as a csv file `Table11_station_dayofweek_ratio.csv`.

 Table #1 all_bikes_trips